 The position of Teaching Assistant entails a number of responsibilities.
 Equally, a faculty member whose course has Teaching Assistants has certain responsibilities towards them.
-For more on the duties of TAs, and of faculty members with TAs working for them, see Attachment 3, page 17.
+For more on the duties of TAs, and of faculty members with TAs working for them, see Appendix 4.